nexiality/documentation/release/nexial-core-v1.8.changelog.md

 - Code updates to reduce undesirable runtime errors.
 - Code updates to properly handle invalid or malformed test scenarios.
 - Code updates to sort `#data` worksheet on the execution output to favor System variables over user-defined variables.
+- *NEW* HTML execution output aimed to consolidate all execution summary within 1 HtML page.
+Should be most helpful for plan-based execution.
+- `nexial.openExecutionSummary`: *NEW* System variable to automatically open execution output (HTML) after its generated.

 ### [Event Notification](../userguide/EventNotification)